vguleaev/vguleaev.dev/src/content/blog/you-dont-know-nodejs.md

 });
 ```

 Here I create new TCP server using `net.createServer()` function.
-The callback function is called when client connects to the server, this creates an object called `socket` which represents the client connection. `Socket` object is an `EventEmitter` and has already familiar to us events for reading data sent to our server.
+The callback function is called when client connects to the server, this creates an object called `socket` which represents the client connection. `Socket` object implements `EventEmitter` API and has familiar to us events for reading data sent to our server.
 These events are **data** and **end**.
 We can read data with the same pattern, reading chunk of data which are of type `Buffer` or `String`.

 To respond client you can simply call function `socket.write()`. `Socket` object is also a `WritableStream`.